caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 ### Writing

+Writing is the third tool in your toolbelt.
 Writing can help you go even deeper on an issue than just talking or thinking.
 Writing encourages you to use the most accurate terms.
 Writing activates a different part of the brain, and makes you really nail down thoughts and feelings.

-Writing enables you to go back and edit until it feels correct.
-When re-reading what you've written, some parts will feel very accurate.
-Other parts may feel "off", and you might want to iterate on the wording of these some more.
+You might start by writing out everything in a stream-of-consciousness way, "brainstorming" what thoughts and feelings you have going on.
+You can then re-read and edit it until it feels accurate.
+Some parts may feel "off", and you can iterate on the wording of these parts.
+Try to use the most specific words you can, especially for emotions.

-This is the third tool in your toolbelt.
-You can write to yourself, future-you, past-you, or even to the journal itself.
-In some ways it's like writing to the rubber duck, an imagined-person.

 I use the term "journaling" to mean "writing out thoughts and feelings", wherever and whenever that is.
 This is useful even if you don't write those thoughts and feelings in a notebook every day before bed.

 You don't need a physical journal to practice journaling.
 Some people prefer digital journaling using a computer or phone.
 My favorite place to journal is in an email draft message.
 It is quick to load and doesn't have any frills to get in the way.
 Often I'll start an email draft imagining I would send it to a coworker (but with my name in the "to:" to be safe).

-Sometimes I imagine writing to future-Casey or past-Casey.
-Sometimes I imagine writing a friend, like I mentioned above.
-I write out all my thoughts and all my emotions in stream of consciousness, putting it all to words.
-I try to use really specific emotional words so I can really deeply understand it.
-I also try and identify maladaptive thought patterns, which we’ll cover in the next section.

-My biggest tip is to make it easy for yourself to journal.
-Many people keep a paper journal handy at home.
-My favorite way is journaling into a gmail draft message.
-Somehow that loads faster than Google Docs or Microsoft Word, and it also feels more temporary.

-Every time I journal I feel surprised how much it helps.
-You might imagine that thinking to yourself is similar, but somehow writing is a very different experience.
-When writing, you can pin more things down, and get a lot deeper and farther along with processing.

-There is a major risk with journaling, and that’s rumination.
-Rumination is when you focus on the causes and consequences of something, instead of solutions.
-If you are too fixated on the negative, it can cause a downward spiral and make you feel even worse.
-Ideally you will develop techniques to be able to journal more effectively.
-Accepting inputs as things you cannot change, and identifying maladaptive thought patterns like we’ll do in the next section.
-You could accidentally reinforce maladaptive thought patterns if you’re not careful, or if you’re not in the right mindset to deal with them.
-If that’s the case, you may want to try another technique, or try again later.
+You can write to yourself, future-you, past-you, or to the journal itself.
+You could write to your rubber duck, your best friend, or anyone.

 ### Meditation

-Some people describe meditation as the art of sitting with your thoughts and feelings, not judging them or holding on to them too strongly.
 Practicing meditation can help you become more aware of your thoughts and emotions.
-Unlike many of the other techniques here, meditation isn’t a great time to actively think about and process these automatic feelings - but it is useful for helping you become aware of them.
+Unlike many of the other techniques, meditation is not great for actively thinking about and processing experiences.
+It is useful for becoming aware of thoughts and feelings in the first place and accepting them as inputs, so that you can process them later.

+If you'd like to try getting into meditation, there are a lot of resources to help you get started in a gentle and gradual way.
+My favorite introduction to meditation is a mobile app "Headspace".
+It introduces meditation concepts one at a time, using voice guidance and cute little video animations.
-Rumination is a risk with meditation just as it is with journaling, and perhaps even more so.
-Sitting with these normally-unseen thoughts and feelings can be stressful in the first place.
-It's also easy to judge these and accidentally kick off a downward spiral, making yourself feel worse.

-The risk of becoming stressed from meditating is especially high for beginners.
+Rumination is a risk with meditation.
+Sitting with these normally-unseen thoughts and feelings can be stressful.
+Stress is more likely to happen when in a particularly challenging situation, or when mentally or bodily fatigued.
+It is easy to judge these and accidentally kick off a downward spiral, making yourself feel worse.
+This risk is especially high for beginners.
 With practice, you will get better at not judging your thoughts and feelings.
-This sort of stress sometimes happens to experts too, although less often.
-Stress is more likely to happen when in a particularly challenging situation, or when mentally (or bodily) fatigued.

-If you'd like to try getting into meditation, there are a lot of resources to help you get started in a gentle and gradual way.
-My favorite introduction to meditation lately is a mobile app "Headspace".
-It introduces meditation concepts one at a time, using voice guidance and cute little videos and animations.
-I learned a lot from the intro series on Headspace (10 sessions), which were free when I did it at least.

 ## Processing Others' Experiences

 ### Reading fiction

-Most people agree that reading nonfiction can be "useful".
-Nonfiction teaches us facts.
-People are more divided about how useful fiction is.
-Fiction may not teach as many facts, but it is often "useful" for social and emotional learning!
+Some people believe that nonfiction reading is more useful than fiction reading.
+Nonfiction books teach us facts.
+But both are useful in their own way.
+Nonfiction books may teach facts, but fiction books are useful for social and emotional development.

-Fiction books give us the opportunity to peer inside another person's mind.
-We get to see the results of interactions they have with others.
-These characters often act in ways or in situations we wouldn’t experience ourselves.
-Their thoughts and feelings are often quite different from how we would react in that situation.
-Reading fiction helps you think about ways in which others might think differently from you.
+Fiction books give you the opportunity to peer inside another person's mind.
+You get to see how the characters interact with others and the results of those interactions.
+The characters often act in ways we wouldn't ourselves, in situations we could never find ourselves in.
+Even in similar situtaions, characters' thoughts and feelings are often quite different from how you yourself would react in that situation.
+Reading fiction helps you imagine ways other people think.

-The only way the author is able to convey these thoughts and feelings is to describe them using words.
-If you pick up on any of the vocabulary or wording, that could help you put your own thoughts and feelings into words.
+The only way an author is able to convey these thoughts and feelings is to use words.
+If you can pick up on their wording or vocabulary that can help with your own wording and vocabulary.

-Studies often use "narrative transportation theory" when discussing this.
-The term "high emotional transportation" means a stories where the reader imagines they are immersed in the world, empathizing with the characters more deeply.
-Some [studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3559433/) show that people who have recently read "high emotional transportation" books have greater empathy than those who read something without high emotional transportation.
+Some research has been done on this phenomenon, using the "narrative transportation theory".
+The term "high emotional transportation" means a story where the reader imagines they are immersed in the world, empathizing with the characters more deeply.
+[Some studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3559433/) show that people who have recently read "high emotional transportation" books have greater empathy than those who read something without high emotional transportation.

 Try reading some fiction!
-You don’t need to read from a high school English class curriculum; popular fiction totally counts.
-The last book series I got totally immersed in was The Hunger Games.
+You don’t need to read from a high school English class curriculum; today's popular fiction totally counts.
 If you need an idea, maybe start with something from the top 10 bestsellers list for this year.
-You probably even know a person or two who has read one of those, and you can bond over that.
+You probably even know some people who have read one of those, and you can bond over that.

 ### Emotional vocabulary
-Expanding your emotional vocabulary can help deepen this effect a lot.

 Children are usually taught the most simple emotions first -- like happy, sad, angry, tired -- and later they learn how to describe more complex emotions.
-Generally people understand a huge number more words than they regularly use, and this applies to emotional vocabulary as well.
-With some practice, you can learn to use a much richer emotional vocabulary.
+You understand many more words than you regularly use, and this applies to emotional vocabulary as well.
+With practice, you can learn to wield a much richer emotional vocabulary.

+Automatic vs deliberate thoughts and feelings.

-The more often you deliberately use more specific terms, the more often your mind will automatically use them as well.
+The more you deliberately think using richer vocabulary, the more your automatic thoughts will use them as well.
 Nudging your automatic thoughts in this direction can substantially change the way you process experiences.

 The line between automatic and deliberate thoughts can feel blurry when you're working on this, and that's okay - it's a gradual process.

-One tool you can use to expand your emotional vocabulary is a emotion thesaurus chart.
+You can use an emotion thesaurus chart to expand your emotional vocabulary.
 Keep a reference like this one somewhere handy; print this one out, or save it to your desktop.
 There are many more resources like this online - some in circular graphs, some with more colors.

-The next time you are trying to describe your emotions (whether to yourself or to someone else!), try out the reference.
-It might have just the right word to describe something, or it at least might help you get closer to the right word.
-If the chart doesn't help enough directly, you might try a traditional thesaurus, or ask a friend or two how they would describe it.
+The next time you are trying to describe your emotions, whether to yourself or to someone else, try using the reference.
+You may find a word a little more accurate than what you would think of naturally.
+You might also try a traditional thesaurus, or ask a friend how they would describe it.

 ## Homework
 * Print out the emotional vocabulary chart [from this article](https://hbr.org/2016/11/3-ways-to-better-understand-your-emotions), to have it handy next time you need it.
 If you can’t print it, make it accessible somehow: save it to your desktop or email it to yourself and star it.